abhish3k-11/SoP/README.md

 # SoP
-Website for SoP and LoP
+Website for SoP and LoR